 The Vision 2032 Subcommittee will be the hub of plan development-from collecting information, vetting actions, drafting a plan, and ultimately sharing the final plan.
 Pursuing such a significant undertaking collaboratively is best undertaken by smaller groups.
-Thus, workgroups will be formed that align with the four focus areas of Capacity for Action, Water, Habitat, and Quality of Life introduced in Section D. These groups will be initially be formed from members of the subcommittee-beginning with volunteers that self-select which subject area is of most interest to them, followed by assignment of participants by NBEP staff.
-We will solicit and encourage stakeholders with specific expertise, interests, and life experiences to participate in the workgroups.
+Thus, workgroups will be formed that align with the four focus areas of Capacity for Action, Water, Habitat, and Quality of Life introduced in Section D. These groups will be formed from members of the subcommittee-beginning with volunteers that self-select which subject area is of most interest to them, followed by assignment of participants by NBEP staff.
 Each workgroup will be supported by a member of NBEP staff.
 Subcommittee members will be welcome to participate on multiple workgroups.
 We envision these workgroups completing work in between subcommittee meetings, and then reporting out results periodically to the larger group.

 Each focus area includes three preliminary objective areas that arose from voting at the subcommittee's April 15, 2020 meeting.
 The focus and objective areas are included at this time solely to provide a framework and stimulate discussion.
 These concepts are not final nor set in stone; the workgroups and subcommittee will refine them as we listen, learn, and adapt during the drafting phase.
-The workgroups will be empowered to craft goals from the focus areas, create final objectives from the objective areas, add new goals or objectives, and ultimately, define the specific actions will help achieve the goals/objectives.
+The workgroups will be empowered to craft goals from the focus areas, final objectives from the objective areas, and add new goals or objectives.

 Note that many actions will ultimately deliver benefits in multiple focus areas.
-NBEP staff will coordinate among the workgroups to capture where actions overlap across workgroups and determine the best "home" for the discussion of certain actions as they evolve.
-Keep in mind that the workgroup's efforts will be "rolling" over the course of the up two-year drafting phase to enable circling back and adaptation in response to new information and thinking along the way.
-The workgroups will use a mix of full group brainstorming, small group processes, presentations, and targeted outreach to inform their work.
+NBEP staff will coordinate among the workgroups to capture were actions overlap across workgroups and determine the best "home" for the discussion of certain actions as they evolve.
+Keep in mind that the workgroup's efforts will be "rolling" over the course two-year drafting phase to enable circling back and adaptation in response to new information and thinking along the way.

-Figure 8 shows the four workgroups and preliminary objective areas.
-Section F details how actions will be developed to achieve objectives.
-Section G provides a logic model that depicts how these plan elements will interact along the pathway from challenge to outcomes in Vision 2032.
-Appendix 3 provides drafting tools to assist workgroups.
+Figure 8 shows the four workgroups and objective areas.
+Section F describes how actions will be included objectives and Section G provides a logic model that depicts how these plan elements will interact along the pathway from challenge to outcomes in Vision 2032.